 There is a built-in SSH client, but it used to be hidden by default.
 Search the Start Menu for Manage optional features.
 If you don’t see OpenSSH Client in the list, then click Add a feature.
 Find it among optional features and click Install.

 Visual Studio Code (Insiders)

-If you haven’t already, download VS Code (one of the installers).
-I chose the Insiders edition which is cutting-edge with more frequent updates, and a green icon.
+If you haven’t already, download VS Code (one of their installers).
+I chose Visual Studio Code Insiders edition, which is cutting-edge with more frequent updates, and a green icon.
 The remote development works just fine with the regular version, that comes with the blue icon.

 Remote Development Extension Pack

-Once you have VS Code, you need to install the Remote Development extension pack as well.
+Once you have VS Code, also install the Remote Development (by Microsoft) extension pack.
 After that, you’ll see it came with others that you can happily remove: Remote – Containers and WSL.
 Those are not needed.
 If you are stuck, more detailed information is in the extension’s details.

 Remote Development with Visual Studio Code

 - Press the F1 key or click the dark orange button in the corner.